Producing a return-on-investment from your marketing can be tough. To get it right, you need to:

 - LinkedIn Ads

 - Sponsored Posts

 Channel Development focuses on all the steps required for your customers to buy from you.
 Below is a model that outlines the high-level steps in the marketing and sales funnel.

-The time, attention, energy and investment that goes into Channel Development is critical to experience ROI from your marketing.
-You need to employ people and systems that plan, execute, measure and improve strategies along each point in your marketing funnel.
+The time, attention, energy, and investment that goes into Channel Development is critical to experience ROI from your marketing.
+You need to employ people and systems that plan, execute, measure, and improve strategies along with each point in your marketing funnel.

 Making Decisions that Improve ROI